ougabriel/mod_technical_test/README.md

 This solution provides a CI/CD pipeline for a containerized Python application.
 The pipeline performs the following tasks:
 - Build and test the application.
 - Push the Docker image to AWS ECR.
-- Deploy the application to an AWS-managed Kubernetes cluster (EKS).
+- Deploy the application to an AWS-managed Kubernetes cluster (EKS) using Terraform
+- Perform security checks and generate a risk report

 ---